 Susan is the Ship's Sponsor for the aircraft carrier Gerald R. Ford (CVN 78).
 She has served as a Trustee of the Gerald R. Ford Presidential Foundation since 1981 and currently serves as Co-Chair of the Foundation's Programs Committee.
 Susan's work with the Foundation is centered on promoting the ideals of public service, integrity, and candor that were the hallmarks of the life of our Nation's 38th President, especially his service as a Naval Officer in World War II, as a member of Congress, and as Vice President and President.

 In addition to her many charitable and public service activities, Susan serves on the Advisory Board of the Rosalynn Carter Fellowships for Mental Health, Trustee of the President Gerald R. Ford Historical Legacy Trust, Global Ambassador for Susan G. Komen For The Cure, the Executive Board of the Betty Ford Alpine Gardens Foundation, Trustee of the Elizabeth B. Ford Charitable Trust, and the board of directors of the Bosque School in New Mexico.

-Susan Ford Bales signs a large CVN 78 banner on November 13, 2009, the day before the keel laying of Gerald R. Ford.
+Susan Ford Bales signs a large CVN 78 banner the day before the keel laying of Gerald R. Ford.

-Susan Ford Bales speaking at the naming ceremony of Gerald R. Ford (CVN 78) at the Pentagon, January 16, 2007.
+Susan Ford Bales speaking at the naming ceremony of Gerald R. Ford (CVN 78) at the Pentagon.
 Photo by U.S. Navy

-Susan Ford Bales poses with shipfitters at the Ford Island Landing ceremony on January 26, 2013.
+Susan Ford Bales poses with shipfitters at the Ford Island Landing ceremony.
 Photo by John Whalen